-They are named after the deacon Callixtus who, at the beginning of the third century, was appointed by pope Zephyrinus as the administrator of the cemetery and so the catacombs of St.Callixtus became the official cemetery of the Church of Rome.
+They were named after the deacon Callixtus who, at the beginning of the third century, was appointed by Pope Zephyrinus as the administrator of the cemetery and so became the official cemetery of the Church of Rome.

 Like the ancients, Christians were very fond of symbols.
 Symbols were a visible reminder of their faith.
 The term "symbol" refers to a concrete sign or figure, which, according to the author's intention, recalls an idea or a spiritual reality.more